Gota7/GotaGuide/ProgrammingLanguage/grammar.md

     :   NUMBER '+' | '-'?
 NUMBER
     ;
 ```
-Now the rule is completely different!
-It will either match a number followed by a `+` Token, or a number with an optional `-` token preceding it.
+Now the Rule is completely different!
+It will either match a number followed by a `+` Token, or a number with an optional `-` Token preceding it.
 It would match examples such as `1 +`, `- 456`, or `21`.
 Big difference!

 #### At Least (+)
 What if you wanted to define you want *at least* an instance of something?
 While with this operator, you can!
 Consider the following Rule, assuming the Token `NUMBER` is defined, where `NUMBER` represents any valid decimal number: